 Design and study population

-This was a single center, retrospective cohort study of all adult patients (≥ 18 years) admitted to Cleveland Clinic, a tertiary care hospital, from June 2014 to September 2015 and diagnosed with hospital-onset, healthcare facility-associated (HO-HCFA) CDI.
-CDI was defined as the presence of diarrhea (≥ 3 unformed stools in 24 hours) or toxic megacolon (radiological documentation of abnormal dilation of the large intestine) with a positive C. difficile PCR assay of stool by using Simplexa C. difficile Universal Direct (Focus Diagnostics, Cypress, CA, United States).
-The highest Ct considered positive by the Simplexa assay as per the manufacturer is 40.
-The institutional criteria for testing stool samples for CDI, included the presence of unformed stools with no prior test for CDI within the past 7 days.
+This single center, retrospective cohort study included all adult patients (aged ≥ 18 years) admitted to Cleveland Clinic, a tertiary-care hospital, from June 2014 to September 2015, who were diagnosed with hospital-onset, healthcare facility-associated (HO-HCFA) CDI.
+CDI was defined as the presence of diarrhea (≥ 3 unformed stools in 24 hours) or toxic megacolon (radiological documentation of abnormal dilation of the large intestine) with a positive stool result using a Simplexa C. difficile Universal Direct PCR assay (Focus Diagnostics, Cypress, CA).
+The highest Ct considered positive by the Simplexa assay according to the manufacturer is 40.
+The institutional criteria for testing stool samples for CDI included the presence of unformed stools with no prior test for CDI within the previous 7 days.
 Patients with a history of CDI diagnosed within the past 8 weeks or with unresolved, ongoing CDI were excluded from the cohort.
-HO-HCFA CDI was defined as CDI wherein diarrhea symptom onset and/or specimen collection was on or after hospital day 4 with the date of admission indicated as day 1, or within 4 days of discharge with discharge date as day 1.
+HO-HCFA CDI was defined as CDI in which diarrhea symptom onset and/or specimen collection was performed on or after hospital day 4 with the date of admission indicated as day 1, or within 4 days of discharge with discharge date as day 1.
 The Cleveland Clinic Infection Prevention internal surveillance database was used to identify patients with HO-HCFA CDI.
-The study was approved by the institutional review board of the Cleveland Clinic, Cleveland, Ohio with a waiver of informed consent.
+The study was approved by the institutional review board of the Cleveland Clinic, Cleveland, Ohio, with a waiver of informed consent.

 Data collection

-Demographics, clinical characteristics including relevant co-morbid conditions, laboratory data, exposure to antibiotics and immunosuppressive agents, CDI treatment, and outcomes (severity of CDI, colectomy, 30-day all-cause mortality, and recurrent CDI) were retrospectively collected for all patients using a standardized data collection form.
-Previous antibiotic exposure was defined as any systemic antibiotic therapy within 90 days before the current admission and concurrent antibiotic use was defined as any systemic non-CDI antibiotic use for up to 7 days after the diagnosis of CDI.
-PCR Ct values of each patient was obtained separately through the Department of Laboratory Medicine at the Cleveland Clinic after all other data collections were completed to ensure that Ct value did not influence data extraction.
+Demographics and clinical characteristics, including relevant comorbid conditions, laboratory data, exposure to antibiotics and immunosuppressive agents, CDI treatment, and outcomes (ie, severity of CDI, colectomy, 30-day all-cause mortality, and recurrent CDI), were retrospectively collected for all patients using a standardized data collection form.
+Previous antibiotic exposure was defined as any systemic antibiotic therapy within 90 days before the current admission, and concurrent antibiotic use was defined as any systemic non-CDI antibiotic use for up to 7 days after the diagnosis of CDI.
+PCR Ct values for each patient were obtained separately through the Department of Laboratory Medicine at the Cleveland Clinic after all other data collection was completed to ensure that Ct value did not influence data extraction.
 Independent infectious diseases specialists (uninvolved in primary data collection and blinded to Ct results) reviewed 30-day mortality cases and adjudicated CDI-attributable mortality independently.
-We decided a priori not to include patients/ episodes of CDI if they did not have sufficient information or had no traceable follow-up data after hospital discharge.
+We decided a priori not to include patients or episodes of CDI if they did not have sufficient information or had no traceable follow-up data after hospital discharge.

 Outcome definitions

-Recurrent CDI was defined as an episode of CDI that occurs ≤ 8 weeks after the onset of a previous episode, and completion of an effective course of therapy for CDI.
-Severe infection was a CDI case with an elevation in white blood cell count ≥ 15,000 cells/mL or an elevation in serum creatinine ≥ 1.5 times the baseline creatinine.
-Severe-complicated infection was a CDI case associated with hypotension or shock, ileus, and/or megacolon.
+Recurrent CDI was defined as an episode of CDI that occurred ≤ 8 weeks after the onset of a previous episode and for which an effective course of therapy for CDI was completed.
+Severe infection was a CDI case with an elevated white blood cell count (≥ 15,000 cells/mL) or elevated serum creatinine (≥ 1.5 times baseline) creatinine.
+Severe–complicated infection was a defined as CDI case associated with hypotension or shock, ileus, and/or megacolon.
 All definitions were adopted from Clinical Practice Guidelines by IDSA/SHEA.19

 Statistical analysis